florianbehrens/DeCoF2/README.md

 Javascript Typed Arrays are binary data buffers that require a [Typed Array View](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Typed_arrays#Typed_array_views) for access to the individual elements of the array.
-Multibyte numbers are always encoded in big-endian byte order.
+Multibyte numbers are always encoded in little-endian byte order as clients will be x86-based in most cases.

 * Sequences of boolean types are encoded in one octet per value being 1 for true and zero for false for use with `Uint8Array`.